sulay01/Bellabeat_case_study/README.md

 ---

-###  I like Karemels findings and case study but,  I did liked many other studies, provided their findings and analhysis below- I truly see that many has giving their all to complete this study here is another case study for Bellabeat that I am sharing below:
+###  I like Karemels findings and case study and many others.
+I truly see that many has giving their all to complete this case study here is a case study for Bellabeat that I am sharing below:

 ---